fmoessbauer/drace/tools/ReportConverter/README.md

 # ReportConverter

-A Python XML to HTML report converter for the better visualization of drace result data.
+A Python XML to HTML report converter for a better visualization of drace result data.

-Takes an existing drace xml report searches for the mentioned source files on the local machine and puts everthing together for a nice looking, interactive HTML document.
-Works now also with Valgrind/Helgrind XML files.
+Takes an existing drace xml report, searches for the mentioned source files on the local machine and puts everything together for a nice looking, interactive HTML document.
+Also works now with Valgrind/Helgrind XML files.

 ## How to use

 ### Installation
-One can either use directly the python script, which is the faster option, but requires a Python3 installation or one can use the ReportConverter.exe, which is also built, but exexcutes pretty slow.
+One can either directly use the python script, which is the faster option, however requires a Python3 installation, or one can use the ReportConverter.exe, which is also built, but executes pretty slowly.
-Beside the script the folder '/resources is also needed for execution.
+Besides the script, the folder `/resources` is also needed for execution.

 ### Example